6 Things Americans Should Know About Net Neutrality

-Net neutrality is back in the news, as Ajit Pai—a noted net neutrality opponent—takes the reins of the Federal Communications Commission (FCC).
+Net neutrality is back in the news, as Ajit Pai—the chairman of the Federal Communications Commission (FCC) and a noted net neutrality opponent—has announced that he plans to propose sweeping deregulations during a meeting in December 2017.
+The measures—which will fundamentally change the way consumers and businesses use and pay for internet access—are expected to pass the small committee and possibly take effect early in 2018.
 Here's a brief explanation of what net neutrality is, and what the debate over it is all about.

 1. IT'S NOT A LAW; IT'S A PRINCIPLE